fireteam99/CS366-Studyguides/studyguide.md

 Both approaches have their own positives and negatives but satisfies the goal of creating a concrete implementation.

 ## Functional Dependency Theory
+### Super Key
+Set of attributes that can be used to determine a tuple uniquely.
+### Candidate Key
+The minimum set of attributes needed to uniquely identify a tuple.
+Note a candidate key is always a super key but not vice versa.
+### Prime Attribute
+A prime attribute is any attribute that is part of a candidate key.
+A non-prime attribute is any attribute that doesn't appear in a candidate key.

+### Foreign Dependencies Overview

+### Closure

+### Computing Closures of Attributes

+### Finding Keys

 ## Normalization
 Normalization refers to the practice of structuring a rdd so that it reduces data redundancy and improves data integrity.